Thomas Beaufort, Duke of Exeter

 Thomas Beaufort, Duke of Exeter (c.
 January 1377 – 31 December 1426) was an English military commander during the Hundred Years' War, and briefly Chancellor of England.
 He was the third of the four children born to John of Gaunt, Duke of Lancaster, and his mistress Katherine Swynford.
 To overcome their problematic parentage, his parents were married in 1396, and he and his siblings were legitimated in 1390 and again in 1397.
 He married the daughter of Sir Thomas Neville (died 1387) of Hornby, Margaret Neville (born c.
-1384), who bore him one son, Henry Beaufort.
-However, the child died young.
+1384).
+She bore him one son, Henry Beaufort, who died young.

 Under Henry IV

 After the accession of his half-brother Henry IV, Beaufort was made a Knight of the Garter.
 In the following years he held various military posts: constable of Ludlow (1402), appointed Admiral of the North (1403), appointed captain of Calais (1407), and Admiral of the North and West (1408–1413) he retained the title for life.
 His most notable action during this decade was commanding the forces against the northern rebellion of 1405.

 He became Chancellor of England on 31 January 1410, an office he held until 5 January 1412 during a time when King Henry was having trouble with the clergy, and then returned to military matters.
 Later in 1412 he was created Earl of Dorset.